jayds19/nvim-config/README.md

 # nvim-config
-My personal nvim configuration for Node JS, React JS and TS development and more.
+My personal nvim configuration for Node JS, React JS, TS development and more.